-- Do not miss lecture or lab on purpose. - Pay attention and focus when you are in lecture and lab....cannot emphasize this enough!! - Complete the lecture notes during lecture. - Your homework each week: - After lecture (by the end of each week) read appropriate pages in FREE lecture text, pay attention to figures, and review lecture notes. - Take advantage of the PPT lectures on Bb and "fill in the gaps" you missed in lecture and complete your lecture notes - Attend office hours if you have questions. - Before the exam (days not hours!): Complete the study guide first on your own, this will encourage you to go through your notes and text AGAIN.
-Then get together with others in the class if you want to review and compare notes. - The study guide is a "guide" to help you review.
+- Do not miss lecture or lab on purpose. - Pay attention and focus when you are in lecture and lab....cannot emphasize this enough!! - Complete the lecture notes during lecture. - Your homework each week: - After lecture (by the end of each week) read appropriate pages in FREE lecture text, pay attention to figures, and review lecture notes. - o Take advantage of the PPT lectures on Canvas to "fill in the gaps" you missed in lecture on the lecture notes - Attend office hours if you have questions. - Before the exam (days not hours!): Complete the study guide first on your own, this will encourage you to go through your notes and textbook AGAIN. - Work with other students in the class if you want to review and compare notes, after completing the study guide on your own time. - The study guide is a "guide" to help you review.
 The questions on the study guide will encourage you to think about concepts, understand new terms, and most important, connect and see the "big picture". - You must understand processes (plate tectonics, erosion, etc.) and also be able to think spatially and temporally (e.g. Explain how calcium in an outcrop (rock exposure) of limestone can end up in a bivalve shell in the ocean 75 million yrs. later and 1000's of km away).
 This is the most challenging part about learning Geoscience.
 It is easy to memorize definitions to terms, however, it is essential to see how they connect by understanding geologic processes. - Exam questions, whether they are multiple choice or short answer, will be designed to see if you have achieved the statement above.